snubwoody/wakunguma.com/src/pages/blog/a-guide-to-hosting-rust.md

 ---
 In 2025 there's a plethora of ways to host a rust app/server, figuring out which services to use can be more complex that actually building the app itself.
 So this guide will try to cover all the common ways and list the pros and cons.
 All the information is written at the time of publishing and is subject to change.
 ## Virtual machines
-Some cloud providers offer full control over your environment by giving you access to a virtual machine -- a software-based computer that behaves like a physical one.
-With this level of control, you typically connect to the VM via SSH, clone your repository, install dependencies, and run your application manually.
-Since rust is so lightweight you could genuinely get a long way with less resources if you configure things right.
+A virtual machine is a software-based computer running its own OS and apps on physical servers.
+With this level of control, you typically connect to the VM via SSH, clone your repository, install dependencies, and run your application.
+Since rust is so lightweight you get a long way with less resources if you configure things right.
 Among the most popular providers are:
 - [Amazon EC2](https://aws.amazon.com/pm/ec2/)
 - [DigitalOcean Droplets](https://www.digitalocean.com/products/droplets)
 - [GCP Compute Engine](https://cloud.google.com/products/compute?hl=en)
 - [Azure Virtual Machines](https://azure.microsoft.com/en-ca/products/virtual-machines/)

-There isn't much of a different between the virtual machines themselves, it's more of a different between the platforms.
-Each of the platforms come's with their own pros and cons.
-Virtual machines are great but they can be a lot of maintenance, especially if you need multiple services.
-Consider using terraform or pulumi if you plan to frequently use VM's.
+There isn't much of a difference between the virtual machines themselves, it's more of a difference between the platforms.
+Each platform come's with it's own pros and cons.
+Virtual machines are great and cheap, but they can be a lot of maintenance, especially if you need multiple services.
+Consider using Terraform or Pulumi if you plan to frequently use virtual machines.

+Let's take DigitalOcean Droplets as an example, we'll use the [`doctl`](https://docs.digitalocean.com/reference/doctl/how-to/install/), the official CLI.
 ## Platform as a service
-A Platform as a Service (PaaS) abstracts the underlying details of the machinery, ram, firewall, etc and lets you simply deploy your code, usually as a container, and it will auto-scale and manage infrastructure for you.
+A Platform as a Service (PaaS) abstracts the underlying details of the device and lets you simply deploy your code, usually as a container, to some managed, auto-scaling machine in the cloud.
 Most services use Docker containers, so you'll want to containerise your app.
 The typical rust Dockerfile looks something like this:

 ```dockerfile
 FROM lukemathwalker/cargo-chef:latest-rust-1 AS chef